tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Living Cloak

+This scarlet cloak won’t let you unknowingly walk into danger.
+When you fall far enough to be hurt or move into an area and trigger a trap, roll a hard save (16+).
+If you succeed, the cloak animates and keeps you from falling or drags you away from harm (champion: normal save; epic: easy save).

+**Quirk:** Misinterprets harmless situations as dangerous.

+---

 #### Mantle of Divine Grace

 _Recharge 6+:_ Negates 15 points of negative energy damage you would otherwise suffer from an attack (champion: 30 damage; epic: 60 damage).